 This press release contains forward-looking statements for purposes of the Private Securities Litigation Reform Act of 1995 (the "Act").
 Cytokinetics disclaims any intent or obligation to update these forward-looking statements and claims the protection of the Act's Safe Harbor for forward-looking statements.
-Examples of such statements include, but are not limited to, statements, express or implied, relating to the potential benefits of omecamtiv mecarbil for patients with heart failure with reduced ejection fraction or any particular patient group with certain characteristics and statements relating to our ability to obtain marketing approval from FDA or any other regulatory body for omecamtiv mecarbil.
-Such statements are based on management's current expectations, but actual results may differ materially due to various risks and uncertainties, including, but not limited to, potential difficulties or delays in the development, testing, regulatory approvals for trial commencement, progression or product sale or manufacturing, or production of Cytokinetics' drug candidates that could slow or prevent clinical development or product approval; Cytokinetics' drug candidates may have adverse side effects or inadequate therapeutic efficacy; the FDA or foreign regulatory agencies may delay or limit Cytokinetics' drug candidates obsolete; and competitive products or alternative therapies may be developed by others for the treatment of indications Cytokinetics' drug candidates and potential drug candidates may target.
+Examples of such statements include, but are not limited to, statements, express or implied, relating to the potential benefits of omecamtiv mecarbil for patients with heart failure with reduced ejection fraction and statements relating to our ability to obtain marketing approval from FDA or any other regulatory body for omecamtiv mecarbil.
+Such statements are based on management's current expectations, but actual results may differ materially due to various risks and uncertainties, including, but not limited to, potential difficulties or delays in the development, testing, regulatory approvals for trial commencement, progression or product sale or manufacturing, or production of Cytokinetics' drug candidates that could slow or prevent clinical development or product approval; Cytokinetics' drug candidates may have adverse side effects or inadequate therapeutic efficacy; the FDA or foreign regulatory agencies may delay or limit Cytokinetics' ability to conduct clinical trials; Cytokinetics may be unable to obtain or maintain patent or trade secret protection for its intellectual property; standards of care may change, rendering Cytokinetics' drug candidates obsolete; and competitive products or alternative therapies may be developed by others for the treatment of indications Cytokinetics' drug candidates and potential drug candidates may target.
 For further information regarding these and other risks related to Cytokinetics' business, investors should consult Cytokinetics' filings with the Securities and Exchange Commission.

+Contact:

+Cytokinetics

+Diane Weiser

-Diane Weiser Senior Vice President, Corporate Communications, Investor Relations (415) 290-7757
+Senior Vice President, Corporate Communications, Investor Relations

+(415) 290-7757